This post is also available in: 简体中文 (Chinese (Simplified))

 A dormant company must submit its Income Tax Return unless the company has been granted waiver of Income Tax Return submission.

-From $500 (W/GST $535), you may engage our submission of Income Tax Return (Form C-S/ C) for dormant company services.
+From $500 (W/GST $535), you may engage our services for submission of Income Tax Return (Form C-S/ C) for a dormant company.

 Applying for a Waiver of Income Tax Return (Form C-S/ C) Submission

 A dormant company can apply to IRAS to be released from its obligation to file its income tax return (Form C-S/ C) if the qualifying conditions are satisfied.
 This is commonly known as the “Waiver to Submit Income Tax Return”.
 The qualifying conditions for the company are: